Criminal Lawyers Sydney

 In New South Wales, there are three levels of courts: the Local Court, the District Court, and the Supreme Court.

-If charged for a crime, you will become referred to as the“accused” (also known as a “defendant”) in court proceedings.
+If charged with a crime, you will become referred to as the“accused” (also known as a “defendant”) in court proceedings.
 The role of the Court is to determine:

 a. if an individual is guilty of the charges against them beyond reasonable doubt (the “Standard of Proof” required in criminal proceedings); and